-- The City will continue the pilot "wellness incentive program" to promote workforce attendance for the term of the Agreement. - A full-time employee leaving the employment of the City upon service or disability retirement may receive payment of a portion of accrued sick leave credits at the time of separation. - The amount of this payment shall be equal to two-and-one-half percent (2.5%) of accrued sick leave credits at the time of separation times the number of whole years of continuous employment times an employee's salary rate, exclusive of premiums or supplements, at the time of separation.
-Vested sick leave credits, as set forth under Civil Service Commission Rules, shall not be included in this computation. - 333.
-Example of Calculation:
+- 332. The City will continue the pilot "wellness incentive program" to promote workforce attendance for the term of the Agreement.
+The Pilot Wellness Incentive Program will sunset on June 30, 2010. - 333.
+A full-time employee leaving the employment of the City upon service or disability retirement may receive payment of a portion of accrued sick leave credits at the time of separation. - 334.
+The amount of this payment shall be equal to two-and-one-half percent (2.5%) of accrued sick leave credits at the time of separation times the number of whole years of continuous employment times an employee's salary rate, exclusive of premiums or supplements, at the time of separation.
+Vested sick leave credits, as set forth under Civil Service Commission Rules, shall not be included in this computation.